AshwinKatkar/SAPCAPM-2023-AD003/exercises/2_Create CAP Based Application/Readme.md

 Go to <b>srv</b> folder and click on <b>cat-service.cds</b> and write the following code <br><br>![Start Template](images/exc2/4.png)<br>

 ```
-using my.IMS_Fullstack as ims from '../db/data-model';
+using my.Incident_Management as ims from '../db/data-model';

 service CatalogService {